wikitops/ansible_gitlab_runner/README.md

 *   [Vagrant](https://www.vagrantup.com/docs/installation/) must be installed on your computer
 *   Update the Vagrant file based on your computer (CPU, memory), if needed
 *   Update the operating system to deploy in the Vagrant file (default: Ubuntu)
+*   A Gitlab server where the runner can be registered
 *   Download the Ansible requirements:

 ```bash